Renyhc/copilot-metrics/README.md

             "trend": "Ligero incremento"
         },
         "lastUpdate": "2024-01-15"
+    },
+    "chart": {
+        "success": true,
+        "filePath": "exports/copilot-metrics-2024-01-15T12-30-45.png",
+        "fileName": "copilot-metrics-2024-01-15T12-30-45.png"
     }
 }
 ```

 The `chartData` object is formatted for use with chart libraries like Chart.js.
+The API automatically generates and saves chart images in PNG format in the `exports` directory.

 ## Error Handling